 Cats can get dirty faces, too, so make sure to clean your kitten’s face daily or weekly, depending on the breed.
 While cleaning, take the time to look at and around the ears, eyes, and teeth.
 Doing so can help prevent any medical issues from worsening.

 If not trimmed, long nails can become painful for your kitty.
 That’s why it is important to practice handling your kitten’s paws often to help nail trims become a far less stressful and traumatic experience.
+Note: we do not perform or recommend declawing.
+Talk to us about the best strategies to keep your cat and you healthy and happy!

 If you are uncomfortable bathing your pet or trimming their nails, or you’re looking for a special haircut or grooming session, we offer a variety of Grooming Services right here at Tipp City Veterinary Hospital.